tldr-pages/tldr-programming/pages/python/sets.md

 {{set1}} | {{set2}}
 ```

-- Keep element that are in both sets:
+- Keep elements that are in both sets:

 ```python
 {{set1}} & {{set2}}